Fiat money: Money creation and regulation

 Data on currency in circulation (M0) obtained from central bank reports and statistical releases, with foreign currency amounts converted to US dollars using Federal Reserve exchange rates as of December 31, 2024.
+(Note: Attributed to multiple sources:)

 Inflation

 The adoption of fiat currency by many countries, from the 18th century onwards, made much larger variations in the supply of money possible.
-Since then, huge increases in the supply of paper money have occurred in a number of countries, producing hyperinflations – episodes of extreme inflation rates much greater than those observed during earlier periods of commodity money.
-The hyperinflation in the Weimar Republic of Germany is a notable example.
+Since then, huge increases in the supply of paper money have occurred in a number of countries.

-Economists generally believe that high rates of inflation and hyperinflation are caused by an excessive growth of the money supply.
+Austrian, monetarist, neoclassical and New Keynesian economists hold that increase in money supply causes inflation while Keynesian, Post-Keynesian and modern monetary theory economists argue that increase in money supply is insufficient to cause inflation, if it doesn't result in increased aggregate demand or if it increases aggregate demand, but not enough to fill the output gap - the potential of the economy to produce goods and services.

+The channel through which money supply is increased affects its distribution between firms and households, which in turn determines whether aggregate demand is increased.
+For example wealthy households that save most of their income contribute much less of this income to aggregate demand than poor households that spend most of it.
+As a result, if money supply takes the form of government bond coupon payments, these payments are received by wealthy households or by banks and firms that are in turn owned by mostly wealthy households, resulting in increased savings and increased prices of assets like real estate, but a negligible effect on aggregate demand.

 Presently, most economists favor a small and steady rate of inflation.
 Small (as opposed to zero or negative) inflation reduces the severity of economic recessions by enabling the labor market to adjust more quickly to a recession, and reduces the risk that a liquidity trap (a reluctance to lend money due to low rates of interest) prevents monetary policy from stabilizing the economy.
-However, money supply growth does not always cause nominal increases of price.
+However, low interest rates don't always cause nominal increases of price.
 Money supply growth may instead result in stable prices at a time in which they would otherwise be decreasing.
 Some economists maintain that with the conditions of a liquidity trap, large monetary injections are like "pushing on a string".

 The task of keeping the rate of inflation small and stable is usually given to monetary authorities.
 Generally, these monetary authorities are the national banks that control monetary policy by the setting of interest rates, by open market operations, and by the setting of banking reserve requirements.